 Whether or not you're familiar with the process of selling a home, it's expected that the buyer will order a home inspection before finalizing the purchase.
-A licensed home inspector examines the home to determine its condition and report the findings to the buyer.
+A licensed home inspector examines the home to determine its condition and reports the findings to the buyer.
 If the inspection reveals significant problems, the buyer may want to renegotiate the sale or completely back out of the contract.

 You might be wondering if there are any cons to getting a pre-listing home inspection.
 Yes, there are.
 Home inspectors charge for their services.
 Expect to pay $400-$1000 for the inspection, depending on your location.
 There may be additional charges if you wish to have well water tested for quality or have tests performed for radon or lead paint.

 Another consideration is whether or not you are legally required to disclose all of the problems to the buyer.
 Some states require full disclosure while others only require that you disclose the presence of lead paint.
-Before hiring an inspector, talk to your real estate agent to determine the laws for your state and what needs to be disclosed to buyers.
+Before hiring an inspector, talk to your real estate agent to determine the laws in your state and what needs to be disclosed to buyers.

 If you are required to fix the issues discovered by the inspector, you may be faced with a financial burden.
 For example, replacing a roof will typically cost a minimum of $10,000.
 If you aren't required to make all of the repairs, talk to your agent about the possibility of negotiating a lower final sales price to compensate for any repairs the buyer would need to make following the home purchase.